home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 #### Learned codes storage location

 The learned codes are stored in the `/configuration/.storage` folder in a file called `broadlink_remote_xxxxxxxxxxx_codes.json`.
-You can open this file with a text editor and copy the codes to set up a custom switch.

-Beware: the files in the .storage folder _should never be edited manually_.
+You can open this file with a text editor and copy the codes to set up a custom switch, but beware: the files in the .storage folder _should never be edited manually_.

-### Send IR/RF codes
+### Sending IR/RF codes

 Use the `remote.send_command` service to send IR/RF codes.